-Administration of professional service agreements includes checking that each billing shows the actual hours worked by each class of consultant as well as division of incidental costs in compliance with Exhibit B. United's administrator should also track overall time and costs relative to the schedule provided in Exhibit C.
+Administration of professional service agreements includes checking that each billing shows the actual hours worked by each class of consultant as well as division of incidental costs in compliance with Exhibit B. United's project administrator should also track overall time and costs relative to the schedule provided in Exhibit C.

-Consultants that run over budget need to submit written requests for extra compensation.
+Consultants who have exceeded the not-to-exceed amount in the contract must inform the project administrator and submit written requests for extra compensation.
 Clear justification for the expense should be included.
 The District has full discretion to approve/disapprove such requests.
 Approval authority will be determined by the total contract value including amendments.